optimalDOE

 Description

-experiment.
-The design points in a D-optimal design minimize the covariance of the model
+create the design.
+The design runs in a D-optimal design minimize the covariance of the model

 coefficient estimates.
 Use a D-optimal design when you have a limited number of experimental